daver234/Recipe-Finder/README.md

 * You need iOS 9 or above.
 * The pods are checked into to the master repo.
 This is because of a pending bug in the M13Checkbox Pod.
 So do not run:  Pod Install.
 * You need a API Key from Food2Fork.com.
-Implement a struct similar to this:
+Implement a globally accessible struct similar to this:
 ```
   struct APIKeyService {
     static let API_KEY = "your api key"